-In the Peru: Indigenous Peoples and Globalization study abroad program, students examine Peru's traditional and contemporary indigenous societies in the context of Peruvian identity politics and the economic pressures of globalization.
-With 35 to 45 percent of the country's population identifying as either an Andean peasant or as a member of a native Amazonian community, Peru is an ideal location to learn about and observe firsthand the pressures indigenous peoples currently face.
-Students are challenged to scrutinize the complexities of multiple identities, transformation, and marginalization visible in Peru today.
+In the Peru: Indigenous Peoples and Globalization study abroad program, students examine Peru's traditional and contemporary indigenous societies in the context of both Peruvian identity politics and the transnational pressures of globalization.
+With 35-45 percent of the country's population identifying as either campesino or as a member of a native Amazonian community, Peru is an ideal location to analyze the pressures indigenous groups are currently facing.
+Students are challenged to scrutinize the complex effects of multiple identities, transition, identity politics, and marginalization visible in Peru today.

-- A six-week homestay in Cuzco during which students take intensive Spanish and Quechua language instruction and begin their thematic seminars on indigenous peoples and globalization, as well as their Research Methods and Ethics course.
+- A six-week homestay in Cusco during which students take intensive Spanish and Quechua language instruction and begin their Research Methods and Ethics course and the thematic courses on indigenous people and globalization

 - A four-week Independent Study Project

-Assignments provide an opportunity for students to test these and other techniques introduced during the course, while providing opportunities for in-depth discussions.
-Throughout the course, students work to properly develop their research proposals for their Independent Study Project.
-By the end of the course, students significantly advance their initial ideas, assumptions, and drafts in close consultation with their academic director.
+Assigned papers provide an opportunity for students to test the tools introduced during the seminar while providing occasions for discussions on ethics and intercultural readings.
+Throughout the course, students work to properly develop their research topics for their Independent Study Project.
+Students significantly advance their initial ideas, assumptions, and drafts, in close consultation with their academic director.

 Independent Study Project (ISP)

 Students spend the last month of the program working on an Independent Study Project (ISP) in which they conduct primary research on a selected topic.
-The ISP allows students to directly apply the concepts and skills learned in the thematic seminars and Research Methods and Ethics course, while providing the opportunity for students to deepen their knowledge of a topic of particular significance to them.
-Sample ISP topic areas include but are not limited to:
+These individual research projects allow students to directly apply the concepts and skills of their experience-based learning in the Research Methods and Ethics course and their interdisciplinary coursework, while exploring a topic of particular significance to them.
+Sample ISP topics include:

 - Grassroots empowerment